Editor’s note: This post was originally published on 3/2/17 and has been updated for accuracy and comprehension.

 Here are some of the factors you’ll want to include:

-In the next step, you’ll take action on these.
+In the next step of your website’s design, you’ll take action on these.

-Here’s where growth-driven design differs from traditional design.
+Here’s where growth-driven design differs from traditional design best practices.

 In traditional design, you’d take every single item on your list and incorporate it into the design.